 Application Tips: Kellogg Evening & Weekend MBA Program

-Alyssa Jackson, interim director of admissions for Kellogg’s Evening & Weekend MBA Program, takes you through the Kellogg application process and provides tips and insights on how to make your application shine.
+Alyssa Jackson, director of admissions for Kellogg’s Evening & Weekend MBA Program, takes you through the Kellogg application process and provides tips and insights on how to make your application shine.

 When we evaluate our applicants, a few qualities really stand out to us, including the ability to push past comfort zones and question the norm.
 These qualities help us understand if an applicant is ready to seize all of the opportunities that come with joining Kellogg.